-When Child abuse/neglect is alleged or suspected within a child development setting, it is a mandate to report the suspected/alleged child abuse immediately to the Family Advocacy Program Manager (FAPM) via their Chain of Command.
+When Child abuse/neglect is alleged or suspected within a child development setting, it is a mandate to report the suspected/alleged child abuse immediately to the Family Advocacy Program (FAP) during normal operating hours and by use of their 24/7 on call number if after hours.

 In the event that the alleged perpetrator is a CYP staff member, the employee will be promptly removed from the classroom during the review and/or investigation.
 The CDC Director will initiate personnel actions as appropriate based on the outcome of the review and/or investigation.
-The full and part-time employee will be assigned duties in which contact with children is not possible until the review and/or investigation is finalized.
+The full and part-time employee will be assigned duties in which contact with children is not possible until the review and /or investigation is finalized.
 The flex/intermittent employee will be removed from the schedule until the review and/or investigation is finalized.